KhizarWeb/focusable/readme.txt

 = Who is this plugin for exactly? =

-This plugin is for those who are unable to see focus ring on elements when navigating through due to their theme having been removed it intentionally.
+This plugin is for those who are unable to see focus ring on elements when navigating through due to having been removed intentionally by the theme.

 == Screenshots ==